 Mr. Noonan left Benchmark late in 2005 to join Nationwide Health Properties (a New York Exchange traded company) as Senior Investment Officer/Vice President.
 As SIO, Mr. Noonan was responsible for originating in excess of $600M of new investments and overseeing a portfolio of in excess of $1 billion of senior housing and long term investments.

 Development & Property Management

-Mr. SanClemente is responsible for the site selection, permitting, development and construction of all projects, and worked to develop the company’s prototype assisted living residence.
-Mr. SanClemente is also responsible for the assessment of potential acquisitions, the creation of the rehabilitation plans, and the oversight of the redevelopment of these residences.
-He also has oversight of the firm’s operations and maintenance functions.
+Mr. SanClemente was a valuable contributor to the success of Newton Senior Living, LLC reporting to Mr. Stoller as the Director of Development.
+While at NSL, Mr. SanClemente was directly responsible for the development, permitting and construction of a number of assisted living projects and worked to develop the Company’s prototype assisted living residence.
+As the company changed from developing their own properties to acquiring properties Mr. SanClemente became responsible for the assessment of these properties, the creation of the rehabilitation plans, and oversight of the redevelopment of these residences.

 Maria T. Lastoria, Regional Director of Operations

 Maria Lastoria has nearly two decades’ experience in senior housing management, including serving as Executive Director of Atria Marina Place (developed by Newton Senior Living) from 2005 to 2009, and five years as Director of Business Services at the River Bay Club Senior Living Community in Quincy, MA.
 In addition, Ms. Lastoria spent ten years in management at the Fox Village Retirement Community in Westwood, MA.